Free service - Available Monday to Friday from 9am until 7pm

 Some of us who struggle with direct debit tariffs may find prepayment tariffs much more transparent and easier to manage.
 But while these prepayment tariffs can have their advantages, they also have their caveats.
-Here, we’ll explain how prepayment tariffs work, go over their pros and cons, and answer some commonly asked questions about prepayment tariffs.
+Here, we’ll explain how prepayment tariffs work, go over their pros and cons, and answer some commonly asked questions about prepayment tariffs and prepayment meters.

 Nobody wants to pay over the odds for their household energy.
 Yet, as a nation, we’re spending too much for our gas and electricity, no matter our payment methods.
 Far too much.
 In fact, between us, we’re spending over £800 million more for our energy than we should be, according to a 2020 report by the National Audit Office (NAO).
 There are a number of reasons for this.
 Many of us are on the wrong tariff or with the wrong energy supplier for our needs.
 But often, we pay too much for our energy usage because we’ve lost control of our energy use and spend.
 Prepayment tariffs can be a useful way to regain that control.